 Published soil survey reports typically describe soils in terms of aggregate information: soil properties, interpretations, and limitations that are based on a collection of field-described soil profiles.
 While aggregate soil properties are readily estimated via standard statistical functions (mean, median, etc.), an aggregate representation of horizonation (e.g. genetic or functional horizon designation and depth) is typically difficult to construct.
-Variation in horizon designation among different soil scientists and different soil description systems, changes in horizon designation standards over time, variable depths at which horizons occur, and the various uncertainties associated with these are all factors that complicate the process of delivering an aggregate representation of horizonation.
+Variation in horizon designation among different soil scientists and different soil description systems, changes in horizon designation standards over time, variable depths at which horizons occur, and the various uncertainties associated with these are all factors that complicate the process of delivering an aggregated representation of horizonation.
 In this chapter we propose alternatives to the typical "representative profile", e.g. the selection of a single soil profile to represent a collection.
 Two possible methods for aggregating a collection of soil profiles into synthetic profiles are presented, describing depth-wise probability functions for each horizon.
 Both methods rely on an expert-guided description of generalized horizon designation (e.g. a subset of horizon designation labels that convey a reasonable "morphologic story") along with associated rules (regular expression patterns) used to correlate field-described to generalized horizon designation.
 The first method is based on (1-cm interval) slice-wise evaluation of generalized horizon designation; the second is based on a proportional-odds logistic regression model fit to depth-slices.
 These methods are demonstrated using USDA-NRCS soil survey data (USA).

 Introduction

-Published soil survey reports typically describe soils in terms of aggregate information, ie soil properties, interpretations, and limitations that are based on a collection of field-described soil profiles.
+Published soil survey reports typically describe soils in terms of aggregate information, i.e. soil properties, interpretations, and limitations that are based on a collection of field-described soil profiles.
 While aggregate soil properties are readily estimated via standard statistical functions (mean, median, etc.), an aggregate representation of horizonation (e.g. genetic horizon designation and depth) is typically difficult to construct (Beaudette et al., 2013).
 Variation in horizon designation "style" among different soil scientists, changes in horizon designation standards over time, variable depths at which genetic horizons occur, and the possible lack of a specific genetic horizon are all factors that complicate the process of delivering an aggregate representation of horizonation.
 The process of designating horizons by soil scientists can be somewhat subjective; even a second description of the same volume of soil can lead to a slightly different set of horizon designations and depths (Holmgren, 1988).
 In addition to human sources of variability, it is understood that most of the variation between profile descriptions is due to real differences between soils observed at different locations (Wilding et al., 1964).

 This complex combination of variability in morphologic horizon designation and depths is rarely acknowledged at the series or component level: boundaries between horizons, expressed as horizon depths, are generally considered as "crisp" numbers, while in actuality they represent "fuzzy" numbers due to the varying distinctness of the horizon boundaries and how abruptly characteristics change at horizon boundaries.